steveculshaw/brindlewoodbay/README.md

 What about any other places of spirituality ... maybe talk to Janet Flock, and her bookshops section <br>

 Winnie checks out the library, for a copy of the year book, which confirms the people in the mystery.<br>
-But there is also a rather old set of newspaper cuttings; spring 1942, wreckage of a U-Boat came ashore, literally ripped apart, one survivor, who committed suicide by slamming head into wall.
+But there is also a rather old set of newspaper cuttings; spring 1942, wreckage of a U-Boat came ashore, literally ripped apart, one survivor, who committed suicide by slamming head into wall.<br>
-And over the back of a chair, **Clue:** A cardigan with black & grey smudges, smelling of woodsmoke ... could be one of Ashley's says the librarian.
+And over the back of a chair, **Clue:** A cardigan with black & grey smudges, smelling of woodsmoke ... could be one of Ashley's, says the librarian.

-* **Clue:** A school football trophy, the plaque front of it has been broken off
+That night, we decide to re-check the Bonfire Cliff area, to see if we can get confirmation of our thoughts.

+First, the pumping station; Moonhowl has picked up something ... a recent curfuffle has taken here, in one corner, is a mobile phone.<br>
+Belong to Ashley, got some photos of fashion shoot, computer screen from possible projects.<br>
+**Clue:** Explicit text messages sent to Mark Harrison, setting up an assignation.

+Then head towards the bonfire site ... a bit deeper into the woods, a little clearing with candles in a circle, a fairly fresh camp site, torn sleeping bags.<br>
+Barking of dogs, whistle sound, general direction of the Hapsbury house ... someone knows we're here!<br>
+Winnie distracts them, by getting into the lake.<br>
+Meanwhile, arguing all the way, Krystal and Atsidi get the car, and recover a dripping Winnie

+*Winnie's Crown of the Queen* ... an affair, tied up by a escapologist, then getting freed and having mad passionate sex

+* **Clue:** Explicit text messages sent to Mark Harrison, setting up an assignation
+* **Clue:** Rucksack of poison sumac
 * **Clue:** A bottle of prescription medicine, in an unmarked bottle.
+* **Clue:** The relatively recent carved tree glyphs
+* **Clue:** Astronomy reference to Million Trees star constellation
 * **Clue:** The 1995 year book has couple of pages ripped out
+* **Clue:** Old newspaper, 1994, playing cults
-* **Clue:** The plectrum has a design on it, which matches a guitar being played by Madison
+* **Clue:** The plectrum has a design on it, which matches a guitar being played by Madison ... *Tom was playing cults*
-* **Clue:** The carved tree glyphs
+* **Clue:** A school football trophy, the plaque front of it has been broken off
-* **Clue:** A cardigan with black & grey smudges, smelling of woodsmoke
+* **Clue:** Ashley's cardigan with black & grey smudges, smelling of woodsmoke

 ---